cujojs/when/README.md

 A Simple Example
 ================

-A simple example of using promise to signal when an image has loaded, adapted from @unscriptable's [tiny promise example](https://github.com/unscriptable/promises/blob/master/examples/tinyImageLoader.js)
+A simple example of using a promise to signal when an image has loaded, adapted from @unscriptable's [tiny promise example](https://github.com/unscriptable/promises/blob/master/examples/tinyImageLoader.js)

 ``` javascript
 function loadImage (src) {